 Hire an Expert to help you run a one-person business on Shopify

 Sometimes your ‘one-person’ business needs… other people.
 Hiring a Shopify Expert is a simple way to solve problems with your Shopify store.
 Oftentimes the time you’ll spend trying to resolve an issue is worth more than the money you’d spend on having an expert fix it for you.

 Don’t be afraid to outsource store maintenance, content creation, SEO optimization, and product and brand visuals to create a truly professional-looking Shopify store.

-Shopify Experts have years of experience and will accomplish tasks in line with your business goals in a way that benefits the customer.
+Needless to say, Shopify Experts have years of experience and will accomplish tasks in line with your business goals in a way that benefits the customer.

 Make use of Analytics

 Google Analytics is a must for anyone running a one-person business on Shopify.
-This tool gives you comprehensive data in easy-to-read visual reports on everything from the site visitor’s location, device, source, on-site behavior, and much more.
+This tool gives you comprehensive data in easy-to-read visual reports on everything from the site visitor’s location, device, source, on-site behavior, and so much more.